Baton Rouge sees pro-life, pro-choice marches over the weekend ahead of Roe v. Wade anniversary

 "No exceptions because even with the complicated pregnancies, or for other issues that someone may bring up, there are ways to resolve that through adoption and life-affirming care," Carol Asher said.

-Catholic Bishop Michael Duca and newly elected Attorney General Liz Murrill were both in attendance.
+Bishop of Baton Rouge Michael Duca and newly elected Attorney General Liz Murrill were both in attendance.

 Sunday, pro-choice advocates took to the streets and marched to the Capitol.
 The Voices for Change march advocated for abortion access to be restored in Louisiana, saying it's an essential part of healthcare for women.